neonevm/neon-evm.docs/docs/token_transferring/neonpass_usage.md

 ## TL;DR

-- Transfer tokens to and from Solana and Neon networks with a [simple UI](https://neonpass.live/)
+- Transfer tokens to and from Solana and Neon networks with our [intuitive UI](https://neonpass.live/)
 - No wrapping